vuminhtue/Clemson_Research_Computing_QA/_episodes/Install_Ansys.md

 The silent mode will not install license to /software/commercial/ansys/.
 So you have to use GUI to install FLUIDS to your home or scratch system. with following information in the license detail:

-Ansys Licensing Interconnect Path 2325
+Ansys Licensing Interconnect Path xxxx

-FLEXlm License Path 28008
+FLEXlm License Path xxxx
-server: license4.clemson.edu
+server: xxxx

 It will install a folder name share_files outside other v195, v202 folder.
 Copy and replace this folder to /software/commercial/ansys to make the license works across all nodes.